alphajuliet/advent-2022/README.md

 I will comment on some of the solutions as I go, but not everything like I've done before.

+## Commentary

+Days 1 and 2 are gently easing everyone into the game, but even day 2 will be testing the very casual coders to pick a data structure (or not) that captures the rules and scoring.
+I went with a couple of 3x3 matrices and kept it simple, possibly at the expense of some elegance.
+But there are no prizes for style in this challenge, it's just stars for right answers.

 ## Licence